duckytutorials/Nova/README.md

 > including:

-> Music, Leveling, Mod, Antiswear, utility, Ticket, Fun
+> Music, Leveling, Mod, Antiswear, utility, Ticket, Fun, nsfw

-It has special features such as a built in website and aa adminPanel
+It has special features such as a built in website and aa adminPanel and api!